Jackysg2016/Seafood-At-Home/README.md

 ## LICENSE

-`BWMCoverView` is available under the Apache license.
+`Seafood-At-Home` is available under the GPL license.

+**Important Note: This item only learning to use, prohibit the use of the item for other purposes.**

 ## Contact